OAGi/Score/docs/user_guide/index.rst

 current owner.
 Any other developers can restore the code list to the WIP state and take the ownership.
 To restore a code list.

-1. Go to the “Code List” page by clicking the “View/Edit Code List” menu item under the “Core Component” menu.
+1. Go to the "Code List" page by clicking the "View/Edit Code List" menu item under the "Core Component" menu.
 Find one or more code lists to restore from deletion.
 See `Find a code list <#find-an-agency-id-list>`__ for help in locating a code list.
    There are two ways to restore a code list.